All meetings are open ONLY to those who want to stop lusting and become sexually sober. See below.

 - WEDNESDAY, CARSON CITY, 6:30-7:30 PM: 611 E. Telegraph St. At the SW corner of Telegraph and Walsh between Stewart and Roop in residential neighborhood; park on street.
 Step Into Action Meeting Map

 - THURSDAY, RENO-SPARKS, 6:30-7:30 PM: Sparks Alano Club, 1640 Prater Way Take Rock Blvd.
-NB from I-80 to Prater, turn right; park beside building or in former gas station; in “TV Room.”
+NB from I-80 to Prater, turn right; park behind building, in former gas station, or on side streets; in “TV Room.”
 Step Into Action Meeting Map

 - FRIDAY, GARDNERVILLE, 6:30-7:30 PM: Carson Valley United Methodist Church, 1375 Centerville Ln.
 Enter main entrance and turn right; in Conference Room A down hall.
 Convenient from South Lake Tahoe or Stateline via Kingsbury Grade.
 Map